mw5mercs-modding/yaml-docs/equipment/UPPER_HARD_ENED_details.md

 Intro year: 3015

 ## Properties
-* Weapon damage to armor: -10.0 %
+* Weapon damage to armor (location only): -10.0 %
-* Weapon damage to structure: -10.0 %
+* Weapon damage to structure (location only): -10.0 %
 * C.A.S.E.
 II reduces component internal explosion damage to 5